 - 44. We recognise the primary responsibility for prevention and detection of fraud rests with management.
 It is essential that Officers report irregularities or suspected irregularities to their line manager or, alternatively, to the Head of Service or Mid Kent Audit.
 We will provide all reasonable protection to those who raise genuine concerns in good faith. - 45.
+Reported suspicions may trigger an investigation, potentially a criminal investigation.
+We will conduct investigations in line with the Police and Criminal Evidence Act 1984 (PACE) and codes of practice.
+This includes incorporating the Human Rights Act 1998 in ensuring investigations are fair, proportionate and close within a reasonable time. - 46.
+Nevertheless, we recognise that involvement in an investigation can cause stress and anxiety.
+People should ensure they seek suitable legal advice, which they can get with the help of Trade Unions or local Citizens Advice Bureau.
+People can also contact the Employee Assistance Line for general support. - 47.
+This guidance and commitment extends to all involved in any investigation, whether as victim, witness or subject. - 48.
 If you have a matter you wish to discuss, you can contact the Head of Audit Partnership on extension 2056 or rich.clarke@midkent.gov.uk for confidential advice.